Artiavis/justabloginthepark.com/content/post/2017/08/13/purchased-fuji-x100t.md

 with me staying up until 4 o'clock in the morning one Saturday night.
 What had begun as an innocent review of my family photos perversely devolved into a compulsive episode of researching cameras with which to upgrade said family photos.
+Those family photos were recorded almost exclusively with the iPhone 5s and iPhone 6; yet, once printed, the quality left quite a bit to be desired.

-Long story short, I resolved to look at cameras which could fundamentally be used as drop-in replacements for smartphone cameras; cameras which are portable, light, fast, usable by lay-people, but yet which produce better results than even the best modern smartphone cameras.
+Long story short, I resolved to look at cameras which could fundamentally be used as drop-in replacements for my smartphone camera; cameras which are portable, light, fast, usable by lay-people, but yet which produce better results than even the best modern smartphone cameras.
 Part of my motivation is that I don't want to pay for an entry level point-and-shoot camera which is inferior to a smartphone camera